 If you ask for your scores to be sent out before you take the exam, the ACT will send four free score reports to colleges every time you take the exam.
 Doing so saves you the cost of score delivery and also may give you a leg up on the competition by getting your scores in early.
 But, if you’re worried about underperforming, you may want to check to see your scores before sending them out.

 If you need to send score reports to more than four colleges, each additional report costs $16 for each test date per school.
 These reports are processed within a week of receiving your request and delivered typically within two weeks.

 When sending out your scores, the ACT offers an option called Score Choice.
 This tool allows you to compile individual section scores from different test dates.

 Say, for example, that you performed very well on the English, Reading and Math sections on the test you took in March but your Science score was well below your score on the ACT you took in June.
 Score Choice allows you to choose the scores you would like to submit and even compile your best section scores to put your best foot forward when applying.

 However, different colleges have different policies regarding ACT score submission.
 Some require that you send all scores, while others allow you to compile your best individual scores.
 Make sure to check with your college when sending out your application to make sure you understand their policy.
-Also see here for a list of 360 of the most popular colleges and their policies regarding score choice.

 The ACT — and the college application process in general — can be a huge source of stress for students, parents and teachers.
 But it doesn’t need to be!
 If you plan in advance and prepare properly, it can be a smooth process.
 Remember, it’s best not to put anything off until the last minute and to get your scores in early.